 Why Do I Travel Down to Grand Cayman?

-- Much higher stem cell dose
+- Much higher cell dose

 - Injections in many areas

 - The ability to save cells in cryo for future use

 - Specific conditioning protocols in culture that can tailor a therapy for a specific clinical need

 The video below explains some of these differences as well:

 As far as much higher cell dose, since the cells are expanded in number in culture, we can generally inject at least 100X more cells.
 The good news is that for the vast majority of patient conditions, this isn’t needed.
 However, for severe hip arthritis, disc bulges pressing on nerves, and a few other issues, having more cells is helpful.

 In addition, having more cells allows many, many areas to be treated at once.
 For example, we can place one to two million mesenchymal cells in platelet-rich plasma and treat many tendons with pain.
 At that dose, we’re still at much higher levels of healing cells than same-day, bone marrow concentrate.
 We can also treat multiple joints at once.
 So if a patient comes to us with 6–7 areas to treat that need cells, the Caymans is a good option.

 In Grand Cayman, we can also save cells for future use.
 We do this with several NFL athletes who can store cells at their younger biologic age and then use them later in their careers.
 It also allows a patient to undergo a single bone marrow aspirate and then to be seen many times for multiple different issues with cells “in the bank.”